Alan Cassell: Personal life

 Alan Cassell was born in Manchester, England but grew up in Birmingham.
 Cassell was of a young age when his mother was admitted to the Rubery Lunatic Asylum after she suffered brain damage following a visit to a dentist.
 It is believed the dentist had left the gas on for too long which caused the brain damage.

 Cassell worked as a motor trimmer in an Austin Motor Company car factory in Birmingham during the 1950s.
 He also performed national service, although a senior officer convinced him not to volunteer for service in the Korean War.
 After meeting a woman called Rosina, they married and in 1957 emigrated to Perth in Western Australia as "Ten Pound Poms", where he continued his work as a motor trimmer before moving to the sales department.
+The couple had two sons.

 From 1983, Cassell lived in Victoria.
 He was a prominent member of the Save Albert Park movement, after it was first proposed the Australian Grand Prix would relocate to the area where Cassell would walk his dogs.

 In his later years, Cassell was diagnosed with dementia and lived in an aged care facility at Kyneton where he died on 30 August 2017 at the age of 85.
 After Cassell's death, Australian film director Bruce Beresford placed an obituary in The Age and The Sydney Morning Herald in which he described Cassell as "one of the most gifted actors I have had the privilege to work with - and one of the most charming."